I have a student who is always yelling. Do you have a strategy I could use?

 Unfortunately, I do not have a specific strategy that is just for yelling.
 There are multiple questions that would need to be answered in order to help guide the best strategy to use and behavior to teach.
 First, I would spend time as a team determining why the student is engaging in the yelling behavior and then from there, focus on what it is you want the student to do instead.
 Once you’ve identified the replacement skill that is a more positive option, you can choose a strategy to match it.
 A Social Narrative or Video Model may be helpful to use for teaching the new skill in a visual format.
 If the student is yelling to escape things, you may consider using the break card strategy.
 You could also use an incentive chart to help reinforce the student when using the new skill.

-I have one student that does not like positive reinforcement.
+I have one student who does not like positive reinforcement.
 How would you deal with this?

 Spend some time better understanding what truly motivates that student.
 If the student engages in negative behavior, are they doing so to gain attention, to escape or to gain access to a preferred toy/activity?
 This will give you some good information about what motivates the student.
 You can then start to identify potential reinforcers that match that function or reason for behavior, which may increase the likelihood of success for future reinforcement.
 You may also want to consider doing a formal preference assessment to better understand potential reinforcers.